Rithik-Nadar/Rithik-Nadar/README.md

 - 👋 Hi, I’m @Rithik-Nadar
-- 👀 I’m interested in Web-Development
+- 👀 I’m interested in Devsecops
-- 🌱 I’m currently working on Django
+- 🌱 I’m currently working on Cloud
-- 💞️ I’m looking to collaborate on Django
+- 💞️ I’m looking to collaborate on Cloud
 - 📫 How to reach me rithiknadar1@gmail.com

 <!---